Understand the biology of ovarian cancer invasion and metastasis and identify novel targets for treatment

 In our research we use primary and cultured ovarian cancer cell lines and mouse models of ovarian cancer (xenograft, genetic).
 Interactions between cancer cells and the microenvironment are investigated using confocal microscopy (see our movie of a novel co-invasion assay).
 We have also assembled 10 tissue micro arrays (200 patients) with tissue from primary and metastatic ovarian cancers.
 These tissue samples are linked to an ACCESS database containing clinico-pathologic information on all ovarian cancer patients operated on at the University of Chicago since 1992.
 Data are collected prospectively.

-We cooperate very closely with the Department of Pathology at the University of Chicago, particularly with three Gynecologic Pathologists, Drs.Gwin, Montag, and Krausz.
-Another important collaborator is Dr. Marcus Peter in the Division of Hematology/Oncology at Northwestern University, and Dr. Joe Piccirilli from the Department of Biochemistry and Molecular Biology..
+We cooperate very closely with the Department of Pathology at the University of Chicago, particularly with two Gynecologic Pathologists, Drs., Montag and Krausz.
+Other important collaborators are Dr. Marcus Peter in the Division of Hematology/Oncology at Northwestern University, Dr. Joe Piccirilli from the Department of Biochemistry and Molecular Biology and Dr, Kay Macleod, in the Ben May Department of Cancer Research..
 A very close collaborator whose office is actually next to mine is Dr. Iris Romero who works on ovarian cancer prevention.

 I am an Obstetrician and Gynecologist and a Gynecologic Oncologist, with a special clinical focus on the surgical treatment of ovarian cancer and a scientific focus on the biology of ovarian cancer.
 Click here for an interview in which I discuss my ovarian cancer research.
 Ultimately, we hope to realize the major goal of the laboratory; to translate our findings and understanding of ovarian cancer tumor biology into novel therapeutic treatments that will improve the survival of those with this devastating disease.
 Our research is funded by the NIH, the Ovarian Cancer Research Foundation, and the Gynecologic Cancer Foundation.